Kumar-KSTMH/Symbiosis-Terraform/README.md

 - Give the table a name
 - Make sure to add a `Partition key` with the name `LockID` and type as `String`

-### Generate a public-private key pair for our instances
+### Generate a public and private key pair for our instances
 We need a public key and a private key for our server so please follow the procedure I've included below.
 ---
 cd modules/key/
 ssh-keygen
 ---